 The next iteration of Ivy City was that of an industrial zone that was home to numerous factories, warehouses and a railyard.
 The neighborhood remained this way for decades until the historic Hecht Warehouse was redeveloped into apartments and retail, bringing with it a number of local and national businesses.

-Today, Ivy City is home to mouthwatering restaurants, including Gravitas, which highlighs the delicious bounty of the Chesapeake in a modern space with plenty of exposed brick.
+Today, Ivy City is home to mouthwatering restaurants, including the Michelin-starred Gravitas, which highlights the delicious bounty of the Chesapeake in a modern space with plenty of exposed brick.
 The neighborhood is also a go-to destination for made-in-DC beverages.
 You’ll find a host of distilleries producing everything from bourbon to gin, craft beer-style ciders from Supreme Core Cider, the full-service City Winery and hoppy IPAs poured to perfection at Atlas Brew Works.

 Not too far from the heart of the neighborhood is the U.S. National Arboretum, a stunning, free-to-enter 446-acre collection of plants and Instagram-worthy sights like the National Capitol Columns.
 The National Arboretum is also home to the National Bonsai & Penjing Museum, a fascinating space displaying legendary miniature Japanese and Chinese trees.